Captain Sams Spit

 The 2,783-foot Bulkhead/Revetment

-The Supreme Court granted our motion for injunction, temporarily preventing KDP from constructing the bulkhead/revetment until the case was heard.
+The Supreme Court granted our motion for injunction, temporarily preventing KP from constructing the bulkhead/revetment until the case was heard.

 In November 2011, the Supreme Court issued its first decision in the case – VICTORY!
 The Supreme Court ruled in our favor, preventing the construction of the bulkhead/revetment.